“Owasso tech job”

 Owasso tech job.

-No I won't work for you would have terminated my Unemployment Insurance. [ PDF - OESC on job refusers ]
+No I won't work for you would have terminated my Unemployment Insurance.
+This was certainly not a "meeting of minds or a mutual understanding" as described by legal authorities. [ PDF - OESC on job refusers ]

 AppleOne telling me that I was there to receive a tech job in Owasso ensured that I would sign up as an employee.
 The pre-existing risk of losing every penny of my income (unemployment insurance) ensured that I could not walk out the door once AppleOne told me they had lied.